Run Tide! No. 1 Bama over non-P5 Cincy 27-6 in CFP semi

 Cincinnati: It was only the second loss in two seasons for the Bearcats, both setbacks coming in their final games.
 They lost 24-21 to Georgia on a last-second field goal in the Peach Bowl last New Year’s Day. … Cincinnati drove for field goals by Cole Smith (37 and 31 yards) on the opening drive of each half, but struggled to move the ball outside of those two drives.

 Alabama: After the Tide never got on track with their running game most of the season, fifth-year senior Robinson and the rushers led them in the semifinal game with 301 yards.
 Trey Sanders had 14carries for 67 yards.
-Going into the Cotton Bowl, the Crimson Tide were averaging 147.6 yards per game, their lowest title in 15 seasons under Saban.
+Going into the Cotton Bowl, the Crimson Tide were averaging 147.6 yards per game, their lowest total in 15 seasons under Saban.

 UP NEXT

-Cincinnati: With Ridder, “Sauce” Gardner and Bryant all wrapping up their college careers, and among more than 30 seniors that were part of this year’s team, the Bearcats will have a lot of new faces in key roles when they open their 2022 season, Sept.
+Cincinnati: With Ridder, “Sauce” Gardner and Bryant all wrapping up their college careers, and all those other seniors that were part of this year’s team, the Bearcats will have a lot of new faces in key roles when they open their 2022 season, Sept.
 3 at SEC team Arkansas.

-Alabama: Its sixth national championship game in seven years, Jan.
-10 in Indianapolis against No. 2 Michigan or No. 3 Georgia.
+Alabama: Its sixth national championship game in seven years.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25